SchwarzIT/community-stackit-go-client/README.md

 The client can automatically retry failed calls using `pkg/retry`

-To enable retry in the client, use `SetRetry`:
+To enable retry in the client, use `SetRetry` in the following way:

 ```
 package main